AraBlocks/ara-file-manager/README.md

 ## Status

-This project is in active developement. `dev` is stable branch.
+This project is in active developement.

 ## Dependencies